JampaUchoa/jampa.dev/_posts/why-when-and-how-to-hire-junior-software-engineers.md

 * They can get technical alignment among the members of the team
 * When they display experience in the process that the software is built from concept until production: agile rituals, development process, estimations, and timeline.
 Architecture, code style, PRs / reviews, deployment, and monitoring.

-Remember also that every engineer needs their salary updated, most people will leave after 2 years because they will get bombarded with recruiters with updated ranges.
-Junior engineers are the biggest culture carrier of the company due to all their professional experience they are with their company so they are well worth keep investing in.
+Most people will leave after 2 years because they will get bombarded by recruiters with better offers.
+It's also necessary to keep updating the salary to their value.

+Junior engineers are the best culture carrier of the company, all their professional experience they have is with the company that hired them.
+While the seniors are rightly more skeptical because they were burned before, juniors think of the company people as friends, so they are well worth keeping investing in and proving them right.